wjdenny/wjdenny.github.io/content/@2022inoue_labor.md

 > the field generally has dispensed with thinking that the products of writing processes are the most important things to focus on in writing classrooms and perhaps even in our feedback or evaluation practices; however, I 'd argue we haven't addressed how to do that second part yet.
 The rest of this book attempts one way to do it. [page 42]

-Write a longer response to the Reddit thread on classist corrections; [[Correcting language unsolicited is classist and racist]]
+Write a longer response to the Reddit thread on classist corrections; [[Correcting language unsolicited is classist and racist.]]

 > Our work as writing teachers ain't never been just about words. [page 42]